Sanxia District: History

-After the first coffee plants on Taiwan were imported by the British to Tainan in 1884, the first significant small-scale cultivation took place in Sanxia District.
+After the first coffee plants on Taiwan were imported by the British to Tainan in 1884, the first significant small-scale cultivation took place in Sa-kak-eng.

-On December 25, 2010, Sanxia Township was upgraded to Sanxia District after the upgrade of Taipei County.
+On December 25, 2010, Sanxia Township was renamed Sanxia District as Taipei County became a special municipality, New Taipei City.

 Geography

 It has an area of 191.45 km2 and a population of 115,443 (February 2023).